mishaevtikhiev/evtikhiev.github.io/_pages/about.md

 how awesome it is.
 I also care deeply about Eastern philosophy — mainly, Taoism, Buddhism, and [Ājīvika](https://en.wikipedia.org/wiki/%C4%80j%C4%ABvika), — and enjoy philosophy in general.
 Finally, I am not an avid traveler, but I did write down [all the places where I have been](https://areyde.com/travels/).

+Feel free to drop me a line using any of the links on the left!